Looking to visit Oil Creek State Park? Read on for the best things to see and do in the park and how to maximize your visit!

 Hiking In Oil Creek State Park

 Oil Creek State Park is home to the Gerard Hiking Trail.
 This 36 mile loop goes encompasses the park and is marked by yellow blazes.
 Most of the hiking to visit the below waterfalls was on the Gerard Trail.
 It has many spurs and connector trails.
 The trail was named after state park volunteer Ray Gerard, who developed most of the trail in the 1970s.
+The Gerard Trail is also a great backpacking trail!
+To learn more and find other places to backpack, check out my post on the Best Backpacking in Western Pennsylvania.

 There are two camping areas off this trail – Cows Run and Wolfkiel.
 Each area has six shelters, accommodating, tent areas, plus restrooms.
 Reservations must be made to use the shelters and tent areas.
 For more information on the trail, visit the Friends of Oil Creek State Park site.